SanaWalla/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is the nested function being closed within its parent function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Both times will display the string 'Dan' but will have a different random number generated.
 c.
 What is the lexical scope of `newRoll`?
+newRoll is confined to the personalDice function.

 ### Task 3 - Stretch Goals